gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
 This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

+* The 'num' parameter MUST be present and specifies the current version number of the group keying material.

 * The 'profile' parameter MUST be present and has value coap_group_oscore_app (TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this specification.

 * The 'exp' parameter MUST be present and specifies the expiration time in seconds after which the OSCORE Security Context derived from the 'key' parameter is not valid anymore.